Tuesday, January 24, 2012

 To draw an analogy, digital is now at a similar stage to when our ancestors first discovered fire.
 Before that moment all food was consumed raw.
 As the idea of passing heat through food took hold, our ancestors would have experimented with different food and discovered what food types worked well and which badly.
 Raw food eaters would have cited examples of blackened inedible food as proof that fire and raw food should never be combined.
 Pickers may have protested that fire was useless because it destroyed the delicious fruit they collected.

 Gradually however and despite numerous disasters, communities of cooked food eaters would have faired better than picker communities and peddlers of raw food.
 This combination of play (experimentation) and technology (fire) exposed our ancestors to explore a significant and important part of their world with granular fidelity; resulting in communities a third more energised, evolving over Century’s and extending their repertoire to fire pots, blow glass, forge steel and generate steam.

 “Digital is the catalyst for disruptive change now, as fire was for our ancestors then!
-Fire enabled granular level manipulation of the physical world and exacted a profound change on human existence, the contribution digital will have on the human journey is equally seismic, the effects of which will be equally profound and predicted to last as long.”
+Fire enabled granular level manipulation of the physical world and exacted a profound change on human existence, the contribution digital will make on the human journey is equally seismic, the effects of which will be equally profound and predicted to last as long.”

 It’s here that we now find ourselves.
 Digital technology is comparable to fire used by our ancestors to cook food.
-It is the ingredient required when added to land, labour, capital, people, ideas and things to meet un-met demand, create new markets, new products and new jobs.
+It is the ingredient when added to land, labour, capital, people, ideas and things required to meet un-met demand, create new markets, new products and new jobs.

 … a few economic tenets